 Zanzibar is the home of idyllic beaches, balmy weather & warm tropical waters.
 This archipelago is renowned for clear warm waters, coral reefs and rich marine diversity making it a perfect under-water destination for snorkeling and diving.
 If it is lazy days along white sandy beaches that you are after - Zanzibar is hard to beat.
 But, in addition to the perfect beach destination, Zanzibar is also full of options for nature lovers, culture vultures, and adventurers.

 2. Unique and vibrant culture and architecture

-Old mansions and palaces, such as the House of Wonders, the old Turkish Baths, as well as lively bazaars, market stalls and shops all overwhelm the senses with their energy and detail; which tell the story of a long and tumultuous history.
-Zanzibar is predominantly Islamic and this is evident in the lifestyle of the locals and the design of everything from furniture and fabric to jewellery and crafts.
+Old mansions and palaces, such as the House of Wonders, the old Turkish Baths, as well as lively bazaars, market stalls, and shops all, overwhelm the senses with their energy and detail; which tell the story of a long and tumultuous history.
+Zanzibar is predominantly Islamic and this is evident in the lifestyle of the locals and the design of everything from furniture and fabric to jewelry and crafts.
 Look out for the famous carved teak Zanzibar doors.
-The Dhow Countries Music Academy is a great place to get a feel for the local music style known as Taarab - which is a blend of classical Swahili poetry, percussion and rhythm infused with a myriad of influences from the Middle East, Africa, India and the West.
+The Dhow Countries Music Academy is a great place to get a feel for the local music style known as Taarab - which is a blend of classical Swahili poetry, percussion, and rhythm infused with a myriad of influences from the Middle East, Africa, India and the West.

 3. Exotic spices

 Zanzibar Island is well known as the Spice Island due to the farming and processing of aromatic spices like cloves, turmeric, cinnamon, nutmeg, lemongrass and black pepper.
 Visit spice plantations to learn about the process and history of these crops, their medicinal and culinary uses.
 Follow the aromas and sample the delicious blend of flavours in the market street food and traditionally prepared dishes.